LeNPaul/Lagrange/_posts/2021-05-24-Covarianceintime.md

 clim_sdev = np.column_stack((clim, sdev))

 ```
-Note the argument “axis = 1”  in each function call for the N by Y data “data_T” tells each function to take the mean or standard deviation for that row.
+Note the argument “axis = 1”  in each function call for the N by Y data tells each function to take the mean or standard deviation for that row.

 ![Climatology]({{ site.url }}/assets/img/post1/clim_jan_depth5.png){: .center-image }